 Received, Great Salt Lake City, October 10, 1865, of Albert P. Rockwood,

 commissary general, Nauvoo Legion four hundred and sixty eight

 dollars and ten cents, in full of the above account.

 Utah Territory, Mount Pleasant City, July 20, 1865.

 This 250 page document of itemized expenses clearly explains that Brigham Young paid his military to, in his own words, "get rid of" the Indian peoples in Utah.
 He was paying upwards of $300 per month for his military generals and $16 a month for his troops, plus he paid for all needed supplies, horses, and equipage all from church funds to do the governments job.
 But the most remarkable insight from this document is that the United States Congress reimbursed Brigham Young. so much for separation of church and state, except Utah wasn't yet a state.

-I found an original copy of this document in the museum in Fairview, Utah just this last summer.
+I found an original copy of this document in the museum in Fairview, Utah.
 I have since learned that this document can be viewed online in it's entirety by clicking here.
+Or you can Download 227 page document PDF 17.2 KB.
 There are a couple other online sources by searching on "memorial of the legislative assembly of Utah territory."